 - have a referral from a GP or specialist.

 - A maximum egg age of 42 years at the time of treatment.
 Evidence shows the chances of a successful outcome significantly decreases with increasing age.

 - A public fertility care service lifetime cycle limit of two stimulated in IVF or ICSI cycles per person.
 This is to ensure Victorians experiencing infertility have a fair chance of creating a family.

 The access criteria aligns with recommendations from the independent review into assisted reproductive treatment conducted by Michael Gorton (the ) and the findings from the 2018 assisted reproductive treatment .

 The Gorton Review recommended a broad range of fertility services focusing on under-served and diverse groups and the MBS Medicare review recommended that access is limited by age and number of cycles.

-When referring patients, please advise that demand for the new public fertility care services is expected to be high and there will be a waiting list.
+When referring patients, please advise that demand for the new public fertility care services, including for donated eggs, sperm and embryos, is high and that they may be placed on a waiting list.

-Waiting lists will be managed by participating health services.
-They will ensure people can access the service fairly, including those whose health needs mean they need urgent care.
+Participating health services will actively manage waiting lists, and inform patients when they are referred about expected timeframes based on their individual circumstances.
+The health services will ensure people can access the service fairly, including those whose health needs mean they need urgent care.